-The question everyone is quietly asking, is my job safe?
-Now has a structured answer, at least by occupation type.
+The question everyone is quietly asking: is my job safe?
+It now has a structured answer, at least by occupation type.

-Using the UK Office for National Statistics Standard Occupational Classification (SOC) 2020, I’ve rated all 26 sub-major occupation groups on a 1–10 scale for how likely AI is to substantially take over the core work of that role.
+Using the UK Office for National Statistics Standard Occupational Classification (SOC) 2020, I’ve assessed all 26 sub-major occupation groups on a 1–10 scale for how likely AI is to substantially take over the core work of that role, meaning the majority of tasks could be performed by AI to a standard that reduces demand for human workers.
 A score of 1 means very safe; 10 means very high risk of automation.

 The SOC 2020 is the definitive UK framework for categorising jobs, used by the ONS for labour market statistics, salary surveys, and employment research.
 Grouping at the sub-major level gives a meaningful picture without getting lost in the detail of hundreds of individual job titles.